the-engine-room/library/_posts/2015-12-07-microtasking.md

 ## About
 This site was created by the engine room and Amnesty International to understand the ins and outs of micro-tasking to support Amnesty’s Alt Click project.

-Alt Click is a two-year project funded by the [Swedish Postcode Lottery](https://www.postkodlotteriet.se) that aims to inspire a new generation of tech savvy human rights activists to take part in documenting, verifying and collating evidence of human rights abuse.
+Alt Click is a two-year project funded by the [Swedish Postcode Lottery](//www.postkodlotteriet.se) that aims to inspire a new generation of tech savvy human rights activists to take part in documenting, verifying and collating evidence of human rights abuse.
 In this context, Amnesty is planning to use micro-tasking to invite people to analyse satellite images, verify video footage and classify large amounts of social media data.

 ### Researchers
 __Milena Marin__ is the Senior Innovations Campaigner at Amnesty International and project manager of Alt Click.
-Get in touch to know more about Amnesty's efforts to use microtasking [@milena_iul](https://twitter.com/milena_iul).
+Get in touch to know more about Amnesty's efforts to use microtasking [@milena_iul](//twitter.com/milena_iul).

-__Tom Walker__ is a Research Lead at the engine room.
-He works on projects that investigate and document topics that are useful for activists and organizations using data and technology in their work. [@thomwithoutanh](https://twitter.com/thomwithoutanh)
+__The engine room__ is an applied research and support organization dedicated to improving the safe and effective use of technology in advocacy.
+The engine room partners with activists and advocacy organizations to help them plan and implement activities that use technological tools.
+The engine room also conducts applied research on the same dynamics, to inform project design, support activities and funding decisions for social good and accountability programming.
+Read more at [theengineroom.org](//www.theengineroom.org).